RajvirChalthanwala/RajvirsBookStore/RajvirsBookStore/README.txt

 2022-11-10  1304 ----------------
 - Deleted the Old Repository and solved the error of Duplication....
-- By the first step by Unchecking the "Save the project and solution file in the same directory" Doing the whole Part - 1 ...
+- In the first step by Unchecking the "Save the project and solution file in the same directory" box Doing the whole Part - 1 ...

+2022-11-10   0605 ----------------
+- Started with the Utility class project as per the pptx.
+- move the Homecontrollers.cs file to Area > View > home and delete the "Data" and "Models" folder...
+- Save the content and run the application
+- After running the web application update the git repo...
+0608